Trusted Garmin Rumours, Leaks, Insights & dates for all new models plus Apple, Polar, Suunto, Wahoo

 Please let me know of any I’ve missed

-It is also useful for checking compatibility and new ANT+ devices.
+It is also useful for checking compatibility with new ANT+ devices.
 Very occasionally, a special ‘leak’ might appear here by accident.

 Subscriber-Only Content

-The following link discusses trends in emerging technology and new technology, including payments, GPS, OHR, Safety, Mapping, and much more.
+The following link discusses emerging and new trends, including payments, GPS, OHR, Safety, Mapping, and much more.

 Recommended Reading: Endurance Technology Trends